Did It First: Critical reception

 Elias Andrews of HotNewHipHop wrote, "'Did It First' sounds like a pop-ified version of aughts hyperdub.
 It sounds pretentious to describe on these terms, sure, but there's something undeniably retro about the song that plays to its benefit.
 Yes, Ice Spice is using the Ice Spice flow, and unsurprisingly, it sounds good.
 She's trash talking her haters, and describing the ways in which she's going to disrespect them.
 Spice then passes the mantle off to Central Cee, who manages to ride the beat in a complimentary yet distinct manner.
 Cee is blowing up stateside, so linking up with him was a cagey decision.
 That's not to say the results are fun.
 These two have chemistry, as evidenced by Y2K-drenched music video."

 Music video

-An official music video was directed by Ice Spice, Edgar Estevez, and Nikita Vilchinski and premiered alongside the single.
+An official music video was directed by Edgar Esteves and Nikita Vilchinski and premiered alongside the single.
 It shows Spice dancing in front of a corner store and twerking while lying on her pillow-filled bed, as well as scenes of her and Central Cee at a house party in the latter's hometown of London and a 2000s-era desktop computer with message windows.
 The two also lay together in the bed.
 The visual features an appearance of Sol de Janeiro's Cheirosa 68 Perfume Mist.